krzemienski/awesome-from-stars/README.md

 * [tylerszabo/RGB-Fusion-Tool](https://github.com/tylerszabo/RGB-Fusion-Tool): A command line tool for calling Gigabyte's RGB Fusion SDK
 * [mikeyobrien/rho](https://github.com/mikeyobrien/rho): An AI agent that stays running, remembers across sessions, and checks in on its own. macOS, Linux, Android.
 Built on Pi.
 * [Textualize/rich](https://github.com/Textualize/rich): Rich is a Python library for rich text and beautiful formatting in the terminal.
+* [rimio-ai/rimz](https://github.com/rimio-ai/rimz): RimZ is a realtime dashboard and control room for harnessing agentic coding, build on tmux and Zellij.
 * [rancher/rio](https://github.com/rancher/rio): Application Deployment Engine for Kubernetes
 * [raphamorim/rio](https://github.com/raphamorim/rio): A hardware-accelerated GPU terminal emulator focusing to run in desktops and browsers.
 * [BurntSushi/ripgrep](https://github.com/BurntSushi/ripgrep): ripgrep recursively searches directories for a regex pattern while respecting your gitignore